 6.59.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5 for activation of processes or threads or asyncio tasks.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.59.5 for activation of processes or threads or asyncio tasks.

 For any processes and threads that have already been started, ensure that additional starts on that same object are not attempted to avoid exceptions.